Dinefwr Park National Nature Reserve: Nature reserve

 The Park, along with Newton House in its centre, is owned by the National Trust and is open to the public.
 It is the only parkland national nature reserve in Wales, having been designate in 2007.
 It has over 300 trees at least 400 years old, plus ancient pastureland, landscaped valley views and a chance to see fallow deer and rare white park cattle throughout the year.
 The latter have been present in the area for over a thousand years, and make appearances in the laws of Hywel Dda.
 It is listed at Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The estate slopes down to the level fields of the River Tywi floodplain, where small lakes lend interest to the landscape.

 Newton House

-Within the park is Newton House, which stands on the site of a medieval town-plant, that failed to establish.
+Within the park is Newton House, which stands on the site of a medieval town-plant.
 It was replaced by a mansion of 1660, which was given a complete re-build in a Victorian Gothic style in the 1850s.
 The estate was sold by Richard Dinevor in 1972.
 The deer park and nature reserve were acquired by the National Trust in 1986, and the house 4 years later.